siv-org/silently-cancellable-votes/Overview.md

     - pass message, hash within circuit. that's a leaf.
     - hash up a level with it's neighbors, to get hash one level up.
       - repeat again until you get to root.
       - QED the message is present in the root.

-### More notes from latest session:
+### More notes from recent sessions:

 #### For Ristretto in Circom, see: